10 Best Leadership Books

 To lead might not be a simple thing, but now you can learn to lead without any rhetoric in this elegant yet powerful work on leadership.
 The author has brought on board how expertise in the field and presented well-formulated principles, which with a diligent application, would help you nurture the leader within you.
 A must-read for aspiring leaders in business life, politics, or elsewhere.<< Get this book >>

 #10 – Smarter Faster Better: The Secrets of Being Productive in Life and Business

 by Charles Duhigg

-A standalone best book on leadership enhancing productivity levels at work which pinpoints to precise solutions to leadership challenges based on the latest findings in neuroscience, behavioral economics, and psychology.
+A standalone best book on leadership, enhancing productivity levels at work, which pinpoints precise solutions to leadership challenges based on the latest findings in neuroscience, behavioral economics, and psychology.
 Important insights are offered based on experiences of leaders from diverse fields and how they discovered solutions to the challenges faced in their respective domains.
 A powerful guide to effectively managing how you think instead of focusing on what you think can make all the difference to the process of decision-making.
-The author has done a beautiful job of bringing out the finer aspects of the science of productivity which continue to elude so many.
+The author has done a beautiful job of bringing out the finer aspects of the science of productivity, which continue to elude so many.
 A highly acclaimed work on what makes for the right kind of thought process for a leader and how to go about acquiring it.

 A detailed treatment of the art and science of productivity which can serve as an invaluable guide for those who aspire to be the leaders of tomorrow.
-The author has taken painstaking efforts to synthesize scientific insights into thought processes with minute observations made by leaders in different areas of life to support the idea that it is how we think rather than what we think which can drive us to make some of the most impactful decisions possible.
+The author has taken painstaking efforts to synthesize scientific insights into thought processes with minute observations made by leaders in different areas of life to support the idea that it is how we think rather than what we think, which can drive us to make some of the most impactful decisions possible.
 A marathon guide to thinking with a difference so that we might make a difference.<< Get this book >>

 - Best Investment Book